isjosan/embsys310/assignment02/counter/answers.md

  5. Move the “counter’ variable outside of main (at the top of the file):

      a) What is the scope of the variable “counter”?
+     ### The "counter" variable now has 'file scope', that extends from its point of declaration to the end of file 'main.c'.

      b) Is it still visible in the “Locals” view?
+     ### No, it is not, because it is no longer a 'local' variable.

      c) In which window view can we track “counter” now?
+     ### Variable 'counter' can now be tracked in 'Watch' window.

      d) What is the address of the “counter” variable in memory?
+     ### Address of the 'counter' variable in memory is 0x20000000.

  6. Change the source code to the following, then run the program in the simulator:
       int counter = 0x0;